-Intervention logic Indicators Sources of verification Hypotheses G General objective.
-To contribute to the sustainable development and growth of Vietnam by facilitating Vietnam to become a knowledge-based industrialised country by Remarks: The scale of the FCB is tiny compared to the magnitude of the challenges of the global objective and to the enormousness of national and international resources being committed and employed to contribute to the sustainable development of Vietnam.
-Therefore the expected impact / contribution towards 2020. achieving the General Objective can only be very limited!
+Intervention logic Indicators Sources of verification Hypotheses GC General objective.
+Remarks: To contribute to the The scale of the FCB is tiny compared to the sustainable development and magnitude of the challenges of the global objective growth of Vietnam by and to the enormousness of national and international facilitating Vietnam to resources being committed and employed to become a knowledge-based contribute to the sustainable development of Vietnam. industrialised country by Therefore the expected impact / contribution towards 2020. achieving the General Objective can only be very limited!